-Westpac Android PayTM Terms and Conditions
+Westpac Google PayTM Terms and Conditions

-Effective as at 04 May 2017
+Effective as at 5 March 2018

 These conditions apply in addition to the account terms and conditions associated with each eligible card ("Product Terms") which can be accessed at westpac.com.au.
-Where inconsistent with the Product Terms, these terms and conditions apply in respect of your use of Android Pay.
+Where inconsistent with the Product Terms, these terms and conditions apply in respect of your use of Google Pay.
 The Product Terms apply to both your Card and the Virtual Account Number as they are linked to the same account.
 There are certain terms and conditions that can only apply to the Card, such as use of a Card at an ATM or obtaining cash advances.

 1. Verification - For your security Westpac requires you to be verified when adding a Card.
 We may use the Scheme Provider to verify you on our behalf.
-To find out how you can be verified refer to the Android Pay FAQs at westpac.com.au.
+To find out how you can be verified refer to the Google Pay FAQs at westpac.com.au.

-3. Transaction Limits - The transaction limits that apply to your Card also apply to your Virtual Account Number and do not change as a result of you adding your Card to Android Pay.
+3. Transaction Limits - The transaction limits that apply to your Card also apply to your Virtual Account Number and do not change as a result of you adding your Card to Google Pay.
 You may be required to authorise a transaction by either entering the PIN for your Card at the terminal or by entering your security credentials on your Android Device.

-Android Pay requests a token (or series of tokens) from the Scheme Provider to authorise transactions using your Virtual Account Number ("Token Key").
+Google Pay requests a token (or series of tokens) from the Scheme Provider to authorise transactions using your Virtual Account Number ("Token Key").
 A new Token Key is required after a number of purchases are made, a cumulative purchase amount is reached and/or your Token Key expires.